fsouza/blog/content/2022-02-12-functional-streams-in-go/index.md

 ```

 Why can't we do that in Go?
 The problem is that methods can't really be generic
-in Go, it's not currently supported by the generics implementation, which mean
+in Go, it's not currently supported by the generics implementation, which means
-the `Map` function in the pipeline below cannot be implemented.
+the `Map` method in the pipeline above cannot be implemented.
 It's an issues
 with how methods are used for structural subtyping & interfaces, so it may be
 complicated to address or not happen at hall.
 See the [issue in the Go issue
 tracker for more details](https://github.com/golang/go/issues/43390)!